fmrchallenge/fmrbenchmark-website/README.md

 Preparations, building, testing
 -------------------------------

+The repository uses [Git LFS](https://git-lfs.github.com), which is required to checkout some of the large files that are used in the website.

 If you do not already have them, install [Ruby](http://www.ruby-lang.org) and [bundle](http://gembundler.com).
 Then, from the root of this source tree,